mino2357/scrap/convec/README.md

 ```

 Frames are saved with a colour bar, thicker axes, and the current simulation
 time overlaid in the corner for easier inspection.
+The grid overlay is
+disabled by default, and the colour map defaults to `jet` (also supporting
+`turbo` and `gray`).

 ## Build & Run
 ```bash